-It wasn’t until 1981 when Chopra began exploring the ancient Indian Ayurveda health techniques that he is associated with today.
+For the now-immortalized spirituality teacher, a turning point would come in 1981 when he began exploring the ancient Indian Ayurveda health techniques that he is associated with today.
 In hopes of helping him overcome his addiction to nicotine, Chopra was advised to begin practicing Transcendental Meditation (TM) and soon became captivated by ancient Vedic wisdom.
-In 1985, after studying Ayurvedic practices and meditation in greater depths, Chopra made the decision that would change the direction of his life forever.
+In 1985, after studying Ayurvedic practices and meditation in greater depth, Chopra made the decision that would change the direction of his life forever.
 He left his position at the New England Memorial Hospital and partnered with Maharishi Mahesh Yogi, the founder of the TM movement, to create the American Association of Ayurvedic Medicine.

 The partnership with Maharishi, who had gained popularity in the West after working with the Beatles, went well for 8 years, but in 1993 Chopra decided to venture out on his own.
-There are various account as to why this split occurred, but many believed that Maharishi’s cult-like following would prohibit Chopra’s ability to treat people with Ayurvedic techniques.
+There are various accounts as to why this split occurred, but many believe that Maharishi’s cult-like following would prohibit Chopra’s ability to treat people with Ayurvedic techniques.
 In 1996, Chopra and fellow physician David Simon co-founded the Chopra Center for Wellbeing.
-Chopra still considers his work at the center to be of primary importance, but his work is hardly limited to this.
+Chopra still considers his time at the center to be of primary importance, but his work is hardly limited to this.

 3 Messages to Take from his Teachings: